 The review also reached the conclusion that at times, senior managers failed adequately to understand and respond effectively to the concerns of families.

 The report makes it clear that there was no evidence to suggest that there were failures in care and treatment of the nature previously identified in the Bristol Public Enquiry of 1998 to 2001.
-The report following this enquiry which was released in 2001, concluded that pediatric cardiac surgery services at Bristol were “simply not up to the task”, because of shortages of key surgeons and nurses, and there was a lack of leadership, accountability, and teamwork.
+The report following this enquiry which was released in 2001, concluded that paediatric cardiac surgery services at Bristol were “simply not up to the task”, because of shortages of key surgeons and nurses, and there was a lack of leadership, accountability, and teamwork.

 Whilst it is clear that progress has made since 2001, further improvement is required to ensure children with congenital heart disease receive appropriate care and treatment.
 Families continue to be effected by poor care and further changes need to be made.